liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

     Y.

 ``dependents``
-    The inverse essence of a node up to reflexivity: A node X is in one of the dependents of Y if Y is in the essence of X, but not X itself.
+    The inverse essence of a node up to reflexivity: A node X is a dependent of Y if Y is in the essence of X, but not X itself.

 ``follows``
     Change management is implemented by ``follows`` edges between